Christian death metal: Latin America

 Lament was founded in Mexico in 1993 under the name Beheaded.
 Debuting in 1997 with Tear of the Leper, the band became Mexico's premier underground death metal group.
 In 1994, Antidemon was formed in São Paulo, Brazil, by Carlos Batista.
 In 1996, Ana Batista (no relation), a member of Terrorista Punk, planned to assassinate Carlos while he was preaching in church but instead had a conversion experience.
 In 1998, Batista launched an unconventional church and ministry, Crash Church Underground Ministry, an evangelical church ministry which intersperses the service with rock songs and provides an alternative to traditional churches which are more critical of rock music and fashion, and Ana Batista became one of the most involved in that ministry.

-Subsequent developments (early 2000s-present)
+Subsequent developments (early 2000s to present)

 The scene has so proliferated in Scandinavia that Christian death metal festivals have appeared.
 Apart from the abundance of festivals in North America, the scholar Matthew Peter Unger in 2016 found that very little scholarship exists of the contemporary Christian extreme metal scenes in the United States and Canada.
 He attributes this to the underground nature of these scenes, which rely on the Internet and broad international and secular coverage.